Degrees and Certifications:

 Bachelor of Science in Elementary Education - The Pennsylvania State University Master of Science - Bemidji State University

 Hi, my name is Jenni Blat.
 I'm very excited for a new school year at Highland Park Elementary.
 I attended St. Paul Schools and graduated from St. Paul Central in 1990.
 I earned a Bachelor of Science in Elementary Education from the Pennsylvania State University.
 While at Penn State I was on the fencing team and we won four National Championships.
 I earned my Master of Science degree from Bemidji State University.
-This is my 21st year teaching in St. Paul.
-I live in White Bear Lake with my husband Bob, who is a 4th grade teacher at Battle Creek Magnet in St. Paul, our 101 ½ year old son Owen will be in sixth grade at Highland Park Middle School this, our 10½ year old daughter Sydni, will be in fifth grade at HPE and our 2.5 year old chihuahua, Tuzi.
+This is my 22nd year teaching in St. Paul.
+I live in White Bear Lake with my husband Bob, who is a 4th grade teacher at Battle Creek Magnet in St. Paul, our 12 ½ year old son Owen will be in seventh grade, our 11½ year old daughter Sydni, will be in sixth grade and both are at Highland Park Middle School this and our 3.5 year old chihuahua, Tuzi.
 I enjoy reading, shopping, baking, training for races, and spending time with my family.
 I'm looking forward to a fun and rewarding year!

 Learning goals, homework and thoughts from our day is e-mailed home daily in Blat's Bulletin.
 Information regarding events and reminders will be in our monthly newsletter, which is emailed to you.
 I will also use email to send out updates and important announcements as needed, so please make sure I have a working email address for you.

 Planners and Discipline Plan

 For Distance Learning, I will use Seesaw and email to communicate lessons and expectations.
 We will use Class Dojo to earn individual and class rewards.
 Please see the reward sheet that is attached to the newsletter.